 3. Little mailman

 Your child can become a candy seller while you arrange for fake colorful candies placed in jars.
 You may act as a customer and ask your child to give you some candies and pay them some fake money.
 By the end of the game, your child can count their money and buy something from you with the money.
+This can also be an outdoor game if you set up a candy cart for your child in your backyard.

 5. The special town

 Get your child miniature versions of their favorite superheroes.
 Paint some old cartons and biscuit boxes and use them as buildings.
 Now, your child has a new town filled with superheroes who will save the city from the apocalypse.
+Encourage them to try storytelling by creating a story around the town and its natives.

 6. The librarian